Stop Debt Collectors

 How Do I Get Collection Companies To Stop Calling Me?

 To Stop Debt Collectors, Know Debtor’s Rights.

 We hear about these “over-aggressive” debt collectors almost daily.
 Most of the Bankruptcies we file involve some third-party debt collectors trying to coax money out of my clients.
-The practices and methods taken by collection companies seems to be getting more and more aggressive as time continues and the economy continues to suffer.
+The practices and methods taken by collection companies seem to be getting more and more aggressive as time continues and the economy continues to suffer.
 The fact is, they are not operating with unlimited authority and ultimate power.
-The laws pertaining to what are called “Third Party Debt Collections” are quite strict, and can lead to severe consequences if these companies break those laws, but it takes you the consumer to point it out.
+The laws pertaining to “Third Party Debt Collections” are quite strict and can lead to severe consequences if these companies break those laws, but it takes you the consumer to point it out.

 Daily, we are hearing the following: